Fredholm realizations of elliptic symbols on manifolds with boundary: Relation between b and cusp calculi

 and for the restriction

 when $\pa X = \pa X_0 \sqcup \pa X_1$.

 Passage to $\wt{X}$ relates the two sequences by the commutative diagram

 and both the top and bottom rows induce long exact sequences of homotopy groups.
 Since the left and right vertical arrows above are homotopy equivalences, they induce isomorphisms of the corresponding homotopy groups.
-The five lemma then shows that the middle vertical arrow is a weak homotopy equivalence between $G^{-\infty}_{\text{b}}\lrpar{X;E}$ and the contractible space $G^{-\infty}_{\cu}\lrpar{X;E}$.
-Since $G^{-\infty}_{\text{b}}\lrpar{X;E}$ is dominated by a CW-space, the Whitehead lemma implies that $\df{i}^*$ is actually a homotopy equivalence and hence that $G^{-\infty}_{\text{b}}\lrpar{X;E}$ is contractible; we do not use this in the sequel.
+The Five Lemma then shows that the middle vertical arrow is a weak homotopy equivalence between $G^{-\infty}_{\text{b}}\lrpar{X;E}$ and the contractible space $G^{-\infty}_{\cu}\lrpar{X;E}$.
+A similar argument shows the weak contractibility of $G^{-\infty,-\infty}_{\text{b}}\lrpar{X;E}.$ \end{proof}